Dining in Costa Rica While Keeping an Eye on Expenses

 If you plan on dining in Costa Rica, give the Banzai Restaurant a try.
 It’s quite close to the giant MultiPlaza shopping mall.
 Maybe it will come up on your Waze, you can call for directions or ask a cabby to take you there.

-Most offer a choice of entrees including beef, chicken, fish, pork and usually some vegetarian fare.
+Most offer a choice of entrees including beef, chicken, fish, pork, and usually some vegetarian fare.
 Many sodas serve their own interpretation of the casado, which means marriage.
-In this case a marriage is traditional Costa Rican rice and beans plus other flavors with the addition of an entrée, veggie, fruit and/or salad.
-Think of your soda experience as the Costa Rican version of a French prix fix meal on the cheap.
+In this case, marriage is traditional Costa Rican rice and beans plus other flavors with the addition of an entrée, veggie, fruit, and/or salad.
+Think of your soda experience as the Costa Rican version of a French Prix fix meal on the cheap.

 Sodas can be found in virtually any town or hamlet of any size.
 They are often located in remote locations along the road well outside of the nearest point of civilization.